bluetyson/FASERIP-Slugfest/DnD-battler/README.md

 - If you want to simulate a -4 CS multiattack on everyone at once - set mook = 1 for one side and leave zero on the other.
 To turn off, have everyone be mooks.
     - still need a mode where can attack, say in groups of 6 at any given time.

-#Documentation
+# Documentation
 This module allows the simulation of a FASERIP encounter.
 It has three main classes:  Dice (and its derivatives), Character, Encounter.

 **Teams.** Multiple creatures of the same alignment will team up to fight creatures of different alignments in a simulation (`Encounter().battle()` for a single iteration or `Encounter().go_to_war()` for multiple).
 **Gridless.** The game assumes everyone is in contact with everyone and not on a grid.
 The reason being is tactics.
 **Tactics.** Tactics are highly problematic both in targetting and actions to take.
 Players do not play as strategically as they should due to heroism and kill tallies, while the GM might play enemies really dumbly to avoid a TPD.
-**Targetting.** The simulator is set up as a munchkin combat where everyone targets the weakest opponent (The global variable `TARGET="enemy alive weakest"` makes the `find_weakest_target` method of the `Encounter` be used, but could be changed (unwisely) to a permutation of enemy/ally alive/dead weakest/random/fiercest.
+**Targettng.** The simulator is set up as a munchkin combat where everyone targets the weakest opponent (The global variable `TARGET="enemy alive weakest"` makes the `find_weakest_target` method of the `Encounter` be used, but could be changed (unwisely) to a permutation of enemy/ally alive/dead weakest/random/fiercest.
 The muchkinishness has a deleterious side-effect when the method deathmatch of the Encounter class is invoked —this allocates each Creature object in the Encounter object in a different team.
+- e.g. have a 25 Martial Artist contest and 'enemy alive weakest' means that the characters will basically be eliminated in general reverse order of Health, so those with the highest will win all the time, even if just slightly more.
+Use 'enemy alive random' for this setting.
+-
 **Actions.** Action choice is dictated by turn economy.
 A character of a team with the greater turn economy will dodge (if it knows itself a target) or throw a net (if it has one), and so forth while a creature on the opposed side will opt for a slugfest.
+This needs to be updated and implemented for FASERIP, no grappling yet.

 ```
 >>> from DnD_battler import Creature, Encounter
->>> Creature.load('aboleth') # get from beastiary
+>>> Creature.load('Amazing Martial Artist') # get from beastiary
 >>> level1 = Creature(name="Cat")
 >>> billybob = Creature("Rat")
 >>> billybob.alignment = "rodent"